land improvements

 brush hogging before after

-As you can see from the example above, this kind of improvement can have a dramatic effect on the visual appeal of a property.
-A lot of potential buyers will find that they're able to visualize what can be done with the property when they can actually see through it, see what the ground looks like, and picture what could be done with it.
+As you can see from the example above, this kind of improvement can dramatically affect a property's visual appeal.
+Many potential buyers will find that they can visualize what can be done with the property when they can actually see through it, see what the ground looks like, and picture what could be done with it.

 Cost of Forestry Mulching